 PAM 3070 -Big Energy: Contemporary Issues in Human Energy Use

 Tom currently serves as the Director of Undergraduate Studies for the department of Policy Analysis and Management.

-Additionally, Tom will serve as the chair of the EPC committee during spring of 2015.
+Additionally, Tom will served as the chair of the EPC committee during fall of 2015.

 Evans, Thomas A. “An Estimate of the Accuracy of Hedonic Real Estate Valuations Using the Orange County Bankruptcy,” Economica 79(316), October 2012, 703-20.

 Evans, Thomas A. and Paul B. Lewis.
 2009.
 "Bankruptcy Reform and the Foreclosure Crisis," Banking and Financial Services Policy Report 28(1).

 Evans, Thomas A. and Paul B. Lewis.
 2008.
 “An Empirical Analysis of the 2005 Bankruptcy Reforms,” Emory Bankruptcy Developments Journal 24(2): 327-60. [abstract]

 Evans, Thomas A. 2007.
 "An Empirical Test of Why Incumbents Adopt Campaign Spending Limits," Public Choice 132: 437-56. [abstract]

 Evans, Thomas A. 2006.
 "The Different Effects of Discretionary Federal Spending on Parliamentary Elections," Economic Inquiry 42:234-48. [abstract]